Denoising Diffusion Probabilistic Models for Magnetic Resonance Fingerprinting

 \subsection{Evaluation metrics}

 We evaluate the performance of tested algorithms for T1 and T2 maps, and the TSMI reconstructions.
 TSMI metrics are not available for SCQ, as this method directly outputs parameter maps.
-For evaluations, we used two types of masks: 1) head masks, including brain and surrounding non-brain/skull tissues (excluding background), for qualitative demonstrations (Figures~\ref{fig:tissue_maps} and~\ref{fig:tsmis}), and 2) skull-stripped (brain-only) masks for deriving quantitative metrics in Table~\ref{tab:metrics_selected_slices}.
-Three of the reconstruction metrics in this table relied on the error maps $\boldsymbol\varepsilon \in \mathbb{R}^{n\times s}, {\boldsymbol\varepsilon_{i,j}}={\boldsymbol\Phi}_{i,j} - \hat{\boldsymbol\Phi}_{i,j}$ between the reference $\boldsymbol\Phi_{i,j}$ and the predicted $\hat{\boldsymbol\Phi}_{i,j}$ values for the voxel $j$ and channel $i$.
-Note that $s=5$ for TSMI reconstructions, while $s=1$ for each parameter map.
+For evaluations, we used two types of masks: i) head masks, including brain and surrounding non-brain/skull tissues (excluding background) for qualitative demonstrations in Figures~\ref{fig:tissue_maps}, \ref{fig:tsmis} and~\ref{fig:uncertainty_t1_t2}, and ii) skull-stripped (brain-only) masks for deriving quantitative metrics in Table~\ref{tab:metrics_selected_slices}.
+Some reconstruction metrics rely on error maps $\boldsymbol\varepsilon \in \mathbb{R}^{n\times s}, {\boldsymbol\varepsilon_{v,i}}={\boldsymbol\Phi}_{v,i} - \hat{\boldsymbol\Phi}_{v,i}$ between the reference $\boldsymbol\Phi_{v,i}$ and the predicted $\hat{\boldsymbol\Phi}_{v,i}$ values for the voxel $v$ and channel $i$.
+Note that channel $s=5$ for TSMI reconstructions, while $s=1$ for each parameter map.
 For clarity, we drop the index $i$ in the T1/T2 metrics.
-The Mean Absolute Percentage Error (MAPE), reported only for T1 and T2 parameter maps, is defined as:

-where $\mathcal{M}$ represents the spatial mask.
-The Root Mean Square Error (RMSE), reported only for T1 and T2 parameter maps, defined as:

-the Normalized Root Mean Squared Error (NRMSE), reported for T1, T2 parameter maps and TSMI reconstructions, defined as:
+To evaluate T1 and T2 mapping performances we report the Mean Absolute Percentage Errors: